meilisearch/documentation/reference/features/security.md

 ::::

 ::: note
-Launching an instance with a `master` key is mandatory when `env` is set to `production`.
+Launching an instance with a master key is mandatory when `env` is set to `production`.
 :::

-Communicating with a protected instance's endpoints requires adding an `Authorization` header to your request.
+Once you launch MeiliSearch with a master key, the instance is protected.
+From that point on, communicating with a protected instance requires adding an `Authorization` header to requests.

-### Using the `master` key
+### Using the master key

-Whenever possible, you should avoid using your `master` key to access API endpoints other than [`/keys`](/reference/api/keys.md) and [use API Keys instead](#api-keys).
-When you launch a secured instance for the first time, MeiliSearch creates two default API keys: [`Default Search API Key` and `Default Admin API Key`](#default-api-keys).

-The `master` key is the only key with access to the [`/keys` endpoint](/reference/api/keys.md).
+The master key is the only key with access to the [`/keys` endpoint](/reference/api/keys.md).
 You can use this endpoint to [create, update, list, and delete API keys](#api-keys).
+Keys created with the master key should then be used to access other API endpoints.

+When you launch a protected instance for the first time, MeiliSearch creates two default API keys: [`Default Search API Key` and `Default Admin API Key`](#default-api-keys).
+Security keys are required when communicating with all API routes except [health check](/reference/api/health.md).
+You can read more about how

+You should avoid using your master key to access API routes other than [`/keys`](/reference/api/keys.md) and [use API Keys instead](#api-keys).

-### Updating the `master` key
+### Updating the master key

-To update the `master` key, you must first terminate your instance.
-You must then launch it again, [supplying a new value for the `master` key](#protecting-a-meilisearch-instance).
+To update the master key, you must first terminate your instance.
+You must then launch it again, [supplying a new value for the master key](#protecting-a-meilisearch-instance).

-Changing an instance's `master` key renders all active API keys invalid and generates new values for each one of them.
-This can be useful if your `master` key is ever compromised.
+Changing an instance's master key renders all active API keys invalid and generates new values for each one of them.
+This can be useful if your master key is ever compromised.

 ## API keys